School Mental Health Leadership Programme

 How long does the course take?

-The programme will be delivered over an academic year consisting of one full day and five three hour ‘twilights’.
-In addition to this you will receive individualised support via three individual coaching sessions and ongoing access to Creative Education’s Mental Health network and best practice sharing.
+The programme will be delivered over an academic year consisting of two full days and three ‘twilights’.
+In addition to this you will receive individualised support via three one-to-one coaching sessions and ongoing access to Creative Education’s Mental Health network and best practice sharing.

 What is the cost?